moltenform/scite-files/files/api_files.md

     * [APDL properties and API](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/apdl.zip)

+* Assembler (NASM/MASM)

+    * highlighting and folding is already enabled by default

+* Asl (ACPI Source)

+    * to enable highlighting and folding, open `SciTEGlobal.properties`, look for `imports.exclude=`, delete `asl`, then save and restart SciTE

+* ASN.1 MIB

+    * to enable highlighting and folding, open `SciTEGlobal.properties`, look for `imports.exclude=`, delete `asn1`, then save and restart SciTE

 * ASP

+    * highlighting and folding is already enabled by default
     * [ASP API methods](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/asp.api)
     * Edit html.properties to set the language of scripts in ASP code
         * If asp.default.language=1, script in an ASP code block is JavaScript